charles66820/recolor/README.md

 ## Features

 - Recolor text version (recolor_text or recolor_text.exe)
-    Description of recolor version text
+  // TODO: description of recolor version text

+- Recolor solve (recolor_solve or recolor_solve.exe)
+  // TODO: description of recolor solver

 - Recolor graphic version (recolor_sdl or recolor_sdl.exe)
   When the game is launch, choose a color to modify the game.
 Press r to restart or q to quit the game.
+  // TODO: complete description

 ## Team